drawwithcode/MOODboard/README.md

 ### Sharingbutton.io

-To create the **sharing button** for the social, this online tool was used which generates html and css strings to be embedded in the website.
+To create the **sharing button** for the social, we used an [online tool](https://sharethis.com/it/) which generates HTML and CSS strings to be embedded in the website.
 ```
 <!-- Sharingbutton WhatsApp -->
 <a class="resp-sharing-button__link" href="whatsapp://send?text=I&#x27;m%20inviting%20you%20to%20my%20shared%20emotions!%20https%3A%2F%2Fffmv-moodboard.herokuapp.com%2F" target="_blank" rel="noopener" aria-label="">